STAYING SAFE, TOGETHER

 What we're doing to keep you safe:

-- Limiting visitor numbers (maximum occupancy of 100 visitors at a time)
+- Limiting visitor numbers

 - Timed-ticket admission to allow for capacity control and no-contact purchasing.